aiimranh/python-projects/Password Generator/README.md

 * You can give your unique password string that also include in your password.
 * You can give your unique password numbers that also include in your password.
 * What purpose for you use your websites that also iclude in your password.
-* Most Import note it add custom two character starting and ending of the your output password, if don't provide any layer key.<br><br>
+* Most import note, it adds custom two character starting and ending of the your output password, if don't provide any blocking layer key.<br><br>

+## Transition Features:
+* There are some character programatically change to other character such as A->@, B->&, E->#, F->£, M->w</span> etc.

 ### Note 01_:
 If you want to include any character to your password must provide capital alphabet.

+Example 01: Suppose you provide <b>website name</b> : `FACEbook`. then `FACE` is only added to the password.

 See the attached image to clearify. <br>

 ### Note 02_:
 You can skip any or multiple of this features, If you don't need to add in your password. <br><br>